 - improve traceability of products along the value chain;

 - facilitate the verification of product compliance by competent national authorities;

 - include the necessary data attributes to enable the tracking of all substances of concern throughout the lifecycle of the products covered.

 Under the new regulation, it is important for GS1 to underline that product passports shall be fully interoperable with other identification systems across all product groups, including also the technical, semantic and organisational aspects of interoperability, end-to-end communication and data transfer.

 Therefore, the product passport becomes an interoperability enabler, but also a necessary element to place products on the EU market under the conformity assessment procedure.
 In addition, the regulation clarifies that consumers, economic operators and other relevant actors shall have free access to the product passport based on their respective access rights.

-To better evaluate the business implications linked to the implementation of the digital product passport, Deloitte developed a study showing three different scenarios based on cost-benefit analysis.
+For a better assessment of the business implications linked to the implementation of the Digital Product Passport, Deloitte has developed a study showing three different scenarios based on cost-benefit analysis.

-For GS1, it’s important to note that implementation costs to enable the digital product passport in Europe could reach up to 0.1% of the EU GDP (like the economy of Malta) if open, international standards were not included in the data architecture.
+For GS1, it’s important to note that if open, international standards were not included in the data architecture, the implementation costs to enable the digital product passport in Europe could reach up to 0.1% of the EU GDP (as much as Malta’s economy).